Search Dental Tribune

 • Collaborate with AI companies and research institutions to pilot AI-driven educational initiatives and evaluate their effectiveness.

-• Establish guidelines and best practices for the ethical use of AI in dental education, emphasizing principles of transparency, fairness, and accountability.
+• Establish guidelines and best practices for the ethical use of AI in dental education, emphasising principles of transparency, fairness, and accountability.

 • Foster a culture of innovation and experimentation within the institution, encouraging faculty and students to explore creative uses of AI in teaching and learning.